University Endowment Lands

 University of British Columbia, the University Endowment Lands is an

-unincorporated community of nearly 4,000 people with a wide range of services and recreational opportunities at its
+unincorporated community of approximately 3,000 people with a wide range of services and recreational opportunities at its

 The University Endowment Lands (UEL) is a separate jurisdiction from the City of Vancouver and the